Affective and Conversational Predictors of Re-Engagement in Human-Robot Interactions -- A Student-Centered Study with A Humanoid Social Robot: Method

 \subsection{Participants}

-We randomly recruited 68 participants from the University of Geneva for this study.
-Participants ranged in age from 18 to 34 years (M=23, SD=3.61) and self-reported their gender as 46 female and 22 male.
-They represented various academic disciplines, primarily law, economics, management, psychology, and education.
-Fluency in English or French was required for participation, as these were the languages used in the robot interactions.
-Sixteen participants interacted with the robot in English, while 64 interacted in French.
-The sample included individuals from diverse geographic backgrounds, with most residing in Switzerland.
-Experiment completion times varied between 2 and 18 minutes (M=6.15, SD=3.46).
-All participants provided informed consent for their participation and the use of their data for scientific research.
-The study received full ethical approval from the University Commission for Ethical Research in Geneva (CUREG-2024-10-109).
+A total of 68 participants were randomly recruited from the University of Geneva to take part in this study.
+Participants ranged in age from 18 to 34 years (M=23, SD=3.61), with 46 identifying as female and 22 as male.
+The sample included individuals from a variety of academic disciplines, with primary representation from law, economics, management, psychology, and education.
+Fluency in either English or French was required for participation, as these were the languages used in the robot interactions.
+Eleven participants interacted with the robot in English, while the remaining fifty-seven interacted in French.
+Participants reflected diverse geographic backgrounds, though the majority were residents of Switzerland.
+All participants provided informed consent for their participation and for the use of their data in scientific research.
+The study received full ethical approval from the University of Geneva's Committee for Ethical Research (CUREG-2024-10-109).

-\subsection{Experimental setup and procedure}
+\subsection{Experimental Setup and Procedure}

 In this study, the robot was placed in the lobby of the University of Geneva (Uni Mail), chosen for its high accessibility and visibility to maximize participant recruitment.
 The location allowed participants to approach the robot naturally while providing a semi-controlled environment for the experiment.
-To ensure a smooth and controlled experiment, interactions between the robot and participants were conducted in a one-to-one manner.
-The interaction space was delineated from the surrounding environment using blocking rods, as illustrated in Figure \ref{fig:NadinePlatform}, creating a private and focused setting while minimizing external distractions.
+To ensure a smooth and controlled experiment, interactions between the robot and participants were conducted in a one-on-one manner.
+The interaction space was delineated from the surrounding environment using retractable barriers, as illustrated in Figure \ref{fig:NadinePlatform}, creating a clearly defined interaction zone that reduced external distractions.

 Before interacting with the robot, participants completed a pre-interaction questionnaire.
 This questionnaire gathered demographic information, such as age, gender, and prior experience with robots, and assessed participants' initial perceptions of the robot based solely on its appearance and presence.
 These baseline responses served as a reference to measure changes in perception following the interaction.